 What do Coles home and contents insurance policies cover?

-Coles home insurance covers you for:
+Features of Coles home insurance include cover for:

 - Legal liability cover